Brisbane northern suburbs corridor capacity

 Gympie Arterial Road is the main link between the Brisbane CBD and northern suburbs.
 Joining with the Gateway Motorway to become the Bruce Highway, it also provides access to the Sunshine Coast, and further north.
 In 2019, some sections of the Gympie Arterial Road carried more than 150,000 vehicles per day.
 Average weekday travel speeds along the road were 36km/h and 32km/h in the AM and PM peak periods respectively, and this congestion is expected to worsen over time.

 Many people also travel between Brisbane and its northern suburbs via Sandgate Road and the Gateway Motorway (to the east of the Gympie Arterial Road) and via Beckett Road (to its west).
 All three of these alternative north–south routes face similar congestion pressures to the Gympie Arterial Road, which will continue to worsen over time.

-The initiative is to improve the capacity of the transport corridors between the Brisbane CBD and northern suburbs.
-Options to address the initiative could include:
+The proposal is to improve the capacity of the transport corridors between the Brisbane CBD and northern suburbs.
+Options to address the proposal could include:

 • upgrading intersections

 • enhancing existing roads through additional lanes and smart technologies

 • improving public transport options.

 Potential upgrades should be considered in the context of an overall integrated program, as improvements to any of the north–south routes may reduce pressure on others.

 Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).